MassimiIiano/hhgttg-db/README.md

    - The system must record the planet of origin for each traveler.

 5. **Ratings and Constraints**
-   - The system must allow travelers to evaluate or rate a location after visiting it.
+   - The system must allow travelers to evaluate or rate a location after visiting it (from 0 to 100).
    - The system must ensure that a traveler can submit multiple ratings for the same location only if certain temporal conditions are met.

 6. **Spacecraft**